ADACS-Australia/reasearch_project_management_training/_episodes/07-paper_collaboration.md

 It will be benifical to project manage any large peice of work, whether it is software, processing or analyising data.
 All of which may turn into a paper which you can also manage on the same Trello board.

 ## Project Plan
 Your first metting for the project should involve planning.
-Filling out the [description template](../03-trello/#project-plan) will likely cover all the important points such as each collaborators roles and FTE commitment, the goals and where software and data will be stored.
+Filling out the [project plan template](../03-trello/#project-plan) will likely cover all the important points such as each collaborators roles and FTE commitment, the goals and where software and data will be stored.

 ## Recommended Trello template
 The standard to do, in progress and done lists are usually sufficient but feel free to add more.
 The following labels will likely be helpful.